 Blaine Pickett is the co-owner and Head Weed-Puller at Calder Farm, where he grows greens, garlic & other flavors.
 He moved to Gunnison in the winter of 2015-16 and has been involved with everything local food since his arrival.
 Blaine has been growing food since 2011 in places like Ireland, Chile and Reno, Nevada.
 He loves to grow hops and hogs and thinks that supporting your local farmers and ranchers is an important part of supporting your community.

-Dr. Kate Clark serves as the Gunnison Farmers Market Treasurer.
-She also teaches at Western Colorado University in the Environment & Sustainability, Sociology, and Master of Environmental Management programs.
+Dr. Kate Clark is the director of the ENVS Program at WSCU.
 She’s most interested in learning about social movements, with a drive to address various forms of social inequality.
 Kate’s understanding of environmental conflict was largely shaped by her time in the coal fields of Appalachia, where she learned about environmental justice from Appalachian folks resisting mountaintop removal coal mining.
 More recently, she was engaged in Boulder, Colorado’s efforts to replace a privately owned, monopoly electric utility with a democratically-run, publically owned alternative.
 Like other Farmers Market board members, she’s eager to make sure the local food movement serves every member of our wonderful community.

-Steve Schechter has been a resident of Gunnison for 39 years.
+Steve Schechter is the vice president of the board and has been a resident of Gunnison for 40 years.
 Most of that time was spent gardening on Steuben Creek, but he is now a retired gardener on North Boulevard with its warmer growing season.
 He spent a few days, stretching into decades, building some of the most energy efficient homes in the County, his last is a “net-positive net-zero home” that produces more energy than it consumes.
 He is excited to be on the board.
 “I believe that local food production, especially in the Gunnison Valley, will be very important for survival on a food constrained, climate disrupted planet,”